 The current financial plan's underlying working capital is somewhat weaker for 2015/16 and the immediate years following than the average of previous plans.
-Longer term it gradually strengthens when compared with the previous plans.
+Longer term it trends down when compared with the previous plans.
 The rate capping that is to be introduced in 2016/17 puts financial pressure on the forward budgeted financial statements.

-The ratio marginally falls below the strategic target of 1.50 to 1 in 2023/24.
-Although it Council has financial capacity to accommodate unforseen strategic opportunities or unavoidable cost events that may arise.
+The ratio falls below the strategic target of 1.50 to 1 for a number of years.
+Although it does not present as an immediate financial concern, it does indicate that Council has less financial capacity to accommodate unforseen strategic opportunities or unavoidable cost events that may occur from 2021/22 through to 2026/27.

-The trend down in the mid years are attributable to releasing funds to finance substantial capital works projects.
+The dips in the later years are attributable to releasing funds to finance substantial capital works projects.